 My students are children in the village.
 Going to class is like going to a healthy playground to temporarily leave behind phones and technological games.

 And as if by a miracle (actually, miracles do not come naturally), Thu's health gradually recovered to almost normal.
 Her mind also changed when she realized that she used to live too fast, wanting many things and always racing with them.
-This incident is like a brake, helping her live more slowly to feel more clearly the simple happiness around her.
+This incident was like a brake, helping her live more slowly to feel more clearly the simple happiness around her.

 The Buddha only shows the methods of practice, not an omnipotent being who can change someone’s fate.
 If people want to be happy, they must choose the path that is right for them, change their way of thinking, their way of looking at problems, and not just worry about what has happened.